-You want website visitors to keep in touch with you.
-By utilizing social media for your business, this is a great way to extend reach and improve the effectiveness of your posts.
-Visitors will go to your website to be sure that they're connected to the right social media page.
-Because you're probably not the only "Bob's Burgers" or "Taco Hut" on Facebook, it is essential to link your Facebook page through the website to avoid confusion with another location.
+You want website visitors to stay connected with you.
+By utilizing social media for your business, this is a fantastic way to extend reach and improve the effectiveness of your posts.
+Visitors will go to your website to be sure that they are connected to the right social media page.
+Because you are probably not the only "Bob's Burgers" or "Taco Hut" on Facebook, it is essential to link your Facebook page through the website to avoid confusion with another location.

 A recent study showed that 80% of guests want to see the menu before eating at a restaurant.
 Website visitors want to view your menu quickly and easily, often from their smartphones.
 That means you must post your menu, but don't put your menu in a downloadable PDF format.
-Those are too difficult to handle in a timely manner on a smartphone.
+Those are too difficult to handle promptly on a smartphone.
 Menus should be listed on an easy-to-find (and easy to share) web page that can be found directly from your website's homepage.

 4. Online Ordering